Native title in Australia: 1972–1976: Aboriginal Land Rights Act

 In the wake of Milirrpum and the election of the Whitlam government in 1972, the Aboriginal Land Rights Commission (also known as the Woodward Royal Commission) was established in 1973 to inquire into appropriate ways to recognise Aboriginal land rights in the Northern Territory.
 Prime Minister Gough Whitlam introduced a new policy of Aboriginal self-determination, and initiatives such as the Aboriginal Land Fund and the National Aboriginal Consultative Committee was set up.
 The latter consisted of elected Aboriginal representatives, who would advise the Minister of Aboriginal Affairs.
-The Whitlam government introduced legislation later passed by the Fraser government as the Aboriginal Land Rights (Northern Territory) Act 1976, which established a procedure to transfer almost 50 per cent of land in the Northern Territory (around 600,000 km2) to collective Aboriginal ownership.
+The Whitlam government introduced legislation later passed by the Fraser government as the Aboriginal Land Rights (Northern Territory) Act 1976, which established a procedure to transfer almost 50 per cent of land in the Northern Territory (around 600,000 km^{2}) to collective Aboriginal ownership.
 The Fraser government continued to implement many of the previous government's initiatives, under the description "self-management" rather than self-determination.

 1979 – Coe v Commonwealth

 In 1979, Paul Coe, a Wiradjuri man from Cowra, New South Wales, commenced an action in the High Court of Australia arguing that Aboriginal people retained rights to land as an Aboriginal nation or nations existed pre-settlement and continues to exist, and that their land had been taken by conquest rather than by settlement.
-The court held in Coe v Commonwealth (1979) that no Aboriginal nation holds any kind of sovereignty, distinguishing the US case of Cherokee Nation v Georgia (1831).
+The court held in Coe v Commonwealth (1979) that no Aboriginal nation holds any kind of sovereignty, distinguishing the US case of Cherokee Nation v.
+Georgia (1831).
 However, the substantive issue of continuing land rights was not heard due to the lack of precision, vagueness and other serious deficiencies with the statement of claim presented to the court.
-Justice Gibbs said, at paragraph 21, 'The question what rights the aboriginal people of this country have, or ought to have, in the lands of Australia is one which has become a matter of heated controversy.
+Justice Gibbs said, at paragraph 21, "The question what rights the aboriginal people of this country have, or ought to have, in the lands of Australia is one which has become a matter of heated controversy.
 If there are serious legal questions to be decided as to the existence or nature of such rights, no doubt the sooner they are decided the better, but the resolution of such questions by the courts will not be assisted by imprecise, emotional or intemperate claims.
-In this, as in any other litigation, the claimants will be best served if their claims are put before the court dispassionately, lucidly and in proper form'.
+In this, as in any other litigation, the claimants will be best served if their claims are put before the court dispassionately, lucidly and in proper form".